Chazakah: Possession of movable property

-With regard to movable property, the presumption was that it belonged to the possessor unless it was conclusively proved that he held it under false pretenses.
+Concerning movable property, the presumption was that it belonged to the possessor unless it was conclusively proved that he held it under false pretenses.
 Even if the owner brought evidence that the object belonged to him, the possessor was believed if he claimed that he had bought it or that he had received it as a gift, and he needed only to take the rabbinical oath (hesset) to establish his claim.
 Talmudic law distinguished, however, between objects that people are accustomed to lend or hire and objects that people are not accustomed to lend or hire; the mere claim of possession, even for many years, was not sufficient to establish a title to objects of the former class, and the owner could at any time establish a claim by producing witnesses to testify that they belonged to him; but the latter class of objects could be acquired by mere possession.

-The maxim that anything that is in a man's possession is his did not apply to a mechanic whose occupation it was to repair the objects in question.
+The maxim that anything in a man's possession is his did not apply to a mechanic whose occupation it was to repair the objects in question.
 Even if he had had an object in his possession for a long time, the owner could claim it on the ground that he had given it to him for repair.

-Small cattle of the kind that are left in the open and allowed to move from place to place were excluded from the principle governing title by possession in movable property, for the supposition was that they had wandered onto other premises without the knowledge of their owner.
-There is a difference of opinion among the later authorities as to whether three years' possession was sufficient to establish the right of property in them.
-Large cattle of the kind that are delivered to a shepherd and are always under his control, or infant slaves that are unable to walk, were treated like other movable property, while adult slaves were considered in the same category as immovable property, and a continuous possession of three years was sufficient to establish title to them.
+Small cattle of the kind left in the open and allowed to move from place to place were excluded from the principle governing title by possession in movable property, for the supposition was that they had wandered onto other premises without their owner's knowledge.
+There is a difference of opinion among the later authorities as to whether three years of possession was sufficient to establish the right of property in them.
+Large cattle of the kind that are delivered to a shepherd and are always under his control, or infant slaves that are unable to walk were treated like other movable property.
+In contrast, adult slaves were considered in the same category as immovable property, and a continuous possession of three years was sufficient to establish title to them.